 Promethazine competes with histamine at histamine-1 receptor sites throughout the body.
 The medication’s antiemetic property is likely related to its effect in the chemoreceptor trigger zone of the brain.
+Assess for orthostatic hypotension.

 Promethazine also functions as a weak dopamine antagonist, blocking dopamine-2 receptors in the chemoreceptor trigger zone, thus decreasing nausea and vomiting.
 Be sure to assess for neuroleptic malignant syndrome (NMS) due to this medication's dopamine antagonist properties.

 This medication is indicated in the treatment of nausea and vomiting related to chemotherapy and surgical procedures.